 3) Nasal corticosteroids: These are nose sprays that can relieve nasal allergic reactions and gives your baby relief against swelling caused by an itchy and runny nose.

-When your baby is at the stage of eating solid foods, you should be careful about the type of food you give them to eat because babies get allergic reactions quickly.
-Consequently, some parents want to know if green beans can cause allergic reactions in their babies to see if it should be added to their babies direct or not.
-However, the answer to the question “can babies be allergic to green beans?” has been given above.
+When your baby is at the stage of eating solid foods, you should be careful about the type of food you give them to eat because babies can be allergic to green beans.
+Consequently, some parents want to know if babies can have allergic reactions to green beans.
+This will help them to avoid it in babies’ food directly or not.
+The truth is, generally, most babies are allergic to it, so you need to watch out for reactions in your baby.

 The green bean allergy in a baby can be detected when you see allergic symptoms immediately or some minutes after feeding the baby green beans.
 To know how to prevent and manage an allergic reaction in your baby, read the above article.